 These chemicals adhere to your clothing, sheets and towels.
 They also release VOCs which are gases released into the air in your home and outside through the vents.

-Could these chemicals such as acetaldehyde and benzene, which are considered carcinogenic, actually be making you sick?
+Could these chemicals such as acetaldehyde and benzene, which are considered carcinogenic, actually be making you or your children sick?
 Potential Health related issues could be:

 - Respiratory illness

 - Runny Nose